carbon-design-system/sveld/README.md

 ### CLI

-The CLI wraps the Rollup plugin and expects the entry file to be `src/index.js`.
-By default, only TypeScript definitions are generated.
+The CLI wraps the Rollup plugin and uses the `"svelte"` field defined in your `package.json` as the entry point.

 ```sh
 npx sveld